 Tip: Synchronizing library references: Before triggering an update, you may want to synchronize any changes that you’ve made to the program structure by running

-mbed sync, which will update the necessary library references and get rid of the invalid ones.
+mbed sync, which updates the necessary library references and removes the invalid ones.

 Protection against overwriting local changes

-The update command will fail if there are changes in your program or library that
+The update command fails if there are changes in your program or library that

-update could overwrite.
-This is by design: mbed CLI does not run operations that would result in overwriting local changes that are not yet committed.
-If you get an error, take care of your local changes (commit or use one of the options below), then rerun
+mbed update could overwrite.
+This is by design. mbed CLI does not run operations that would result in overwriting uncommitted local changes.
+If you get an error, take care of your local changes (commit or use one of the options below), and then rerun